WANGZijian1994/Detect-Named-Entity-/README.md

 ![image](https://github.com/WANGZijian1994/Detect-Named-Entity-/blob/master/Visualisation/Stanford_SpaCy.png)

-### Comparaison des résultats de plus de 2 systèmes
+### Comparaison of different results and intersection of more than 2 different tools, and Complementary of these different tools

 spaCy sm | spaCy md | spaCy Create VP ORG